raythree/reactjs-bootstrap-table/README.md

 # reactjs-bootstrap-table

 A React table component using Bootstrap.
 Supports single or multi-select, column sorting, and dynamic resizing.
+Features like pagination, local or remote data sorting, etc. can easily be added externally.

 **NOTE:** This requires Bootstrap (and Glyphicons) to be loaded.
 For example, if using Webpack: